nicolasgarnier/common-oauth2-conf/README.md

   },
   "token_endpoint": {
-    "url": "https://www.googleapis.com/oauth2/v3/token", // URL to exchange the auth code "supported_methods": "POST", // Supported HTTP methods
+    "url": "https://www.googleapis.com/oauth2/v3/token", // URL to exchange the auth code "supported_methods": ["POST"], // Supported HTTP methods
-    "supported_request_content_type": "application/x-www-form-urlencoded", // MIME type of the data that can be passed in the body of requests to the token endpoint
+    "prefered_request_content_type": "application/x-www-form-urlencoded", // Prefered MIME type of the data that can be passed in the body of requests to the token endpoint.
     "default_response_content_type": "application/json" // MIME type of the data that is returned by the token endpoint by default.
   },
   "additional_endpoints": [ // Other endpoints that are related to OAuth